cs480x-21c/03-Experiment/README.md

 - Horizon charts: We used studies on the factors that make horizon charts more or less effective to design our horizon charts.
 For example, in a 2009 study by Heer et al., researchers found that horizon charts with 2 bands are most readable (with 3 layers perception was fair; 4 or more bands were difficult to read).
 For this reason our horizon charts use two color bands.
 If we were doing this again, we would make x and y axes for each chart rather than only one (valiant efforts were made but our d3 capabilities were stymied by the challenge at this time).

-- Survey
+- Survey:
   - We used css_____ and such to make the survey look nice.
 If we were doing this again, we would make the survey more visually appealing (more centered, less whitespace) to make it easier for viewers to look at repeatedly.
+  - We wrote a survey introduction and explanation of horizon charts.
+If we were doing this again, we would provide a video or demonstration of the horizon charts and allow users to practice reading them to make sure they understand them.
-  - We would add some kind of progress indicator so that viewers know how far through the survey they are, and don’t get discouraged.
+  - As additional future improvements to the survey, we would add some kind of progress indicator so that viewers know how far through the survey they are, and don’t get discouraged.
   We would also decrease the number of charts per survey or increase the incentive for viewers to move through the survey.
-We wrote a survey introduction and explanation of horizon charts.
-If we were doing this again, we would provide a video or demonstration of the horizon charts and allow users to practice reading them to make sure they understand them.

 ## File descriptions

+The files for this project include the following:
+- img folder: contains images for the README
+- public folder: contains:
+  - csv folder with the datasets;
+  - img folder with the image for the survey intro;
+  - javascript folder with the scripts to create a line chart, horizon chart, and run the survey; and
+  - stylesheets folder with the .css file.
+- views folder: contains:
+  - pages folder with pages for the survey home and database;
+  - partials folder with the survey header and footer
+- README: describes project
+- other files @Beck

 ## References